 - Buy lots/sell lots – in my opinion, a good idea is to start low so make it fixed at 0.01, depending on your account.

-- Take profit – I prefer to set it on 200 pips, cause Neptune not often hit that tp anyway, it often close trades by trailing stop which is more optimal and safe.
+- Take profit – I prefer to set it on 200 pips, cause Neptune does not often hit that tp anyway, it often closes trades by trailing stop which is more optimal and safe.

-The rest of the parameters are crucial and these are basically what Neptune make good or bad.
-Just make sure you tick checking of all named “Optimizer”.
+The rest of the parameters are crucial and these are basically what Neptune makes good or bad.
+Just make sure you are tick-checking all named “Optimizer”.
 You can leave their default range checks – but if you are in a hurry or on a slow machine, you can set “Step” to 2.
 Stepping for a higher number will make it less precise but sometimes it's enough to find very good settings.
-As always, it all depends on needs and situation.
+As always, it all depends on needs and situations.

 Optimisation Process & Taking The Best Settings

 After all this mumbo-jumbo precise clicking you can finally click Play and let it go.
 As we use tick data, it will take some time, some serious long time as you will see…

 At first, results will not look so impressive that you would like to use them live, more like meh: